Plan philosophy

 - Google Workspace SSO — one click to add a new hire

-Enterprise adds SAML SSO, audit logs, and SLA — features procurement asks about, not features individual users need.
+Enterprise adds SAML SSO, audit logs, and an SLA — things procurement asks about, not things individual users need.

-Section titled “The pricing-page promise”The reference page lists the numbers; this page promises the spirit behind them:
+Section titled “The promise”The reference page lists the numbers; this page promises the spirit:

 - Caps line up with growth, not with arbitrary paywalls.

-- No quota cliffs.
-Visible warnings before you hit a limit; no silent failures.
+- No silent cliffs.
+You see usage meters before you hit a limit.

 See also